Download our free Erlang C Call Centre Calculator

 Tip!
 The calculators are built into an Excel spreadsheet and you must enable the macros for them to work.

-To download the free calculator please subscribe to our monthly newsletter and we’ll keep you posted on any updates to the calculator as well as the latest industry news and articles.
+To download the free calculator (and our other premium resources) all we ask is that you subscribe to our monthly newsletter and we’ll keep you posted on any updates to the calculator as well as the latest industry news and articles.